suslovvr/runawfe-server/wfe-web/src/main/java/ru/runa/wfe/web/framework/README.txt

 - class RequestHandler is abstract base class for all request handlers.
   See package ../extra for some useful subclasses.

-- subclass of UriToHandlerMapping maps HttpServletRequest.getPathInfo() to RequestHandler instances, and collects path parameters along.
+- subclass of UriToHandlerMapping maps request URI to RequestHandler instances, collecting path parameters along.
   I assume it's to be done by splitting URI to components (by '/' char) and doing nested switch() on each component;
   there is a helper class UriToHandlerMapping.PathComponents for that.
 Path parameters can only occupy whole component.